devsio/devsio.github.io/articles/spring-concepts.md

 This will allow us to use Spring framework.
 Next step is to add spring-context.xml file under the main resources.
-The spring context file is xml format.
+The Spring context file is xml format.
 This is slightly old format that has been enhanced through the years, but we use it because it is a good starting point to explain dependency injection with Spring.

 {% highlight xml %}